amperity/amperity-docs/shared/terms.rst

 .. term-loyalty-id-start

-The identifier for a loyalty program that is associated with an individual customer record.
+The identifier for a loyalty program that is associated with a customer.

 .. term-loyalty-id-end